onetigerr/novaclips/openspec/project.md

 ## Important Constraints
 - **Filesystem**: Use absolute paths or project-relative paths anchored to a configurable ROOT_DIR.
 - **Rate Limits**: Respect Telegram and YouTube API/Browser limits.
 Imposing delays is better than getting banned.

+## Agent Instructions
+- **User Preferences**: You MUST read and follow the instructions in `.agent/user-preferences.md` at the start of every session.
+This file contains critical communication and interaction rules.